pulumi/docs/content/docs/guides/saml/sso.md

 ## Configuration Properties

-The following are the only properties you will really be configuring when you setup SAML SSO with your IdP.
+The following are the only properties you will really be configuring when you set up SAML SSO with your IdP.

 | Name | Other Names | Required |
 |----- | ---------- |-----------|